learn-co-students/locationTrivia-DataStoreRelationships-001/README.md

 Add functionality to get the users actual location.
 Beware that significant changes to `CLLocation` were made with iOS 8, so resources older than September 2014 might be incorrect.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/locationTrivia-DataStoreRelationships' title='Location Trivia - Data Store Relationships'>Location Trivia - Data Store Relationships</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/locationTrivia-DataStoreRelationships'>Location Trivia - Data Store Relationships</a> on Learn.co and start learning to code for free.</p>